sentclose/sentc-docs/docs/src/guide/encrypt.md

 ## Register a key

-You can also create a new key to encrypt the content.
-This can helpful for asymmetric encryption, where the data length is very limited.
+In addition to using existing keys, you can also create a new key specifically for encrypting content.
+This can be particularly useful for asymmetric encryption, where data length is limited.

 ### Create a new symmetric key

-When creating a new key for a group then this key will be encrypted by the actual group key.
+When creating a new key for a group, the key will be encrypted using the group's current key.
-For another user, the key will be encrypted be the users public key.
+For another user, the key will be encrypted using the user's public key.

-You don't need to store this key, because sentc will handle this for you.
-You can just fetch the key.
+There is no need to store this key, as Sentc will handle this for you.
-Just make sure to store the used key id and the master key id which was used to encrypt the key for the encrypted content to fetch it later to decrypt it.
+Simply fetch the key and store the used key ID and the master key ID that was used to encrypt the key for the encrypted content, in order to fetch it later for decryption.

 ::: tip
 For sentc file handling, the sdk will create a new key for every file the same way